Oregon, United States

 Store Branding and Design

 When buying an eCommerce business, it’s important to understand how the store was created and built.
-The platform used, whether it’s a popular eCommerce platform like Shopify or a custom-built design, will absolutely affect how you manage and operate the business.
+The platform used, whether it’s a popular eCommerce platform like Shopify or a custom-built design, will affect how you manage and operate the business.

 Having the relevant skills (or hiring someone who does) is essential for managing the technical aspect of the store.